Vitamin C Deficiency: Symptoms, Causes, Treatment & Prevention (2026 Guide)

 • Better absorption: The body absorbs vitamin C effectively from natural sources

-• Additional nutrients: Whole foods provide fiber and antioxidants
+• More nutrients: Whole foods provide fiber, antioxidants, and other vitamins

-• Safe approach: No risk of excessive intake compared to supplements
+• Safe approach: Lower risk of excessive intake compared to supplements

-• Supports overall wellness: Improves immunity, skin health, and energy
+• Supports overall health: Improves immunity, skin, and energy levels

 vitamin c daily intake rda chart men women children mg